timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Data nodes together with an *access node* constitute a distributed database ([architecture][]).
-All the nodes are TimescaleDB instances, i.e., hosts with a running PostgreSQL database and loaded TimescaleDB extension.
+All the nodes are TimescaleDB instances, i.e., hosts with a running PostgreSQL server and loaded TimescaleDB extension.
 While the data nodes store distributed chunks, the access node is the entry point for clients to access distributed hypertables.